This short video shows you how to make sure your headings don’t

 important trends.
 In this blog, I’m going to show you how to create Sparklines in your spreadsheet.

-When working on long documents, the Navigation Pane in Word 2010 can help you find and move sections easily.
-Doug Thomas from the Office Casual team shows you how.
+When working on long documents, the Navigation Pane in Word can help you find and move sections easily.
+Doug Thomas from the Office Casual team shows you how, using Word 2010.

 Sometimes you want to be able to look at two documents at the same time.
 Perhaps you are referring to one document, whilst updating another.
 In this Blog, we show you how to view documents side by side in both Word and Excel.
 Continue reading Viewing Side by Side